axio-project/axio-emulator/README.md

 5. [Troubleshooting](#trouble)

 ## <a name="features"></a>1.
 Features
-- **Datapath**: PipeTune datapath provides two types of emulation hooks, i.e., message-based handler and packet-based handler, to emulate real-world applications.
+- **Datapath**: PipeTune datapath can emulate datapath performance of real-world applications, which provides two types of emulation hooks, i.e., message-based handler and packet-based handler.
-- **Tuner**: PipeTune can automatically search for the optimal configuration values of core number, queue number and batch size.
+- **Tuner**: PipeTune Tuner can automatically search for the optimal configuration values of core number, queue number and batch size.

 The following figure shows the architecture of PipeTune.
 <div style="text-align: center;">
 <img src="figs/pipetune_overview.jpg" alt="PDF Image" style="max-width: 75%; height: auto;">
 </div>

-Note that the **emulation module can be used individually**, e.g., emulate the performance of a specific application or used as a perf-test tool.
+Note that the **PipeTune Datapath can be used individually**, e.g., emulate the performance of a specific application or used as a perf-test tool.

 <!-- ----------------------------------------------------------------- -->

 ## <a name="quick-start"></a>2.
 Quick Start
-The following instructions will help you to quickly set up PipeTune on your machine.
+The following instructions will help you to quickly set up and run the PipeTune Datapath on your machine.

 ### Test Environment
 - Ubuntu 22.04